 What is covered under the AHCIP

-Through the Alberta Health Care Insurance Plan (AHCIP), the ministry provides residents of Alberta with full coverage for medically necessary* physician and some specific dental and oral surgical health services. (*The professional judgment of a physician is used to determine what insured services are deemed medically necessary.)
+Through the Alberta Health Care Insurance Plan (AHCIP), the government of Alberta provides Alberta residents with full coverage for medically necessary* physician and some specific dental and oral surgical health services. (*The professional judgment of a physician is used to determine what insured services are deemed medically necessary.)

 - You must register for AHCIP coverage to receive insured hospital and physician services if you are new or returning to Alberta.